|

 Seven

-Galt Pastors will soon
+Galt Pastors will so

 take